The constant battle of getting a better night's sleep can add to the stress that women in midlife often neet to contend with.

 Knowing the time can cause stress and prevent you from getting back to sleep.

-Regular exercise is good at reducing stress and helps promote deeper sleep.
+Regular exercise is good at reducing stress and helps promote deeper and better sleep.

 Don’t eat a heavy meal too close to bedtime.
 If you need to eat keep it light to avoid your digestion kicking up a stink.

 If you remember something you need to do or have a great idea in the night write it down and get it out of your head.

 Don’t have caffeine or other stimulants too late into the afternoon.